Women’s economic empowerment

 Inequality between men and women isn’t distinct from poverty, in other words – it causes poverty.
 And for as long as barriers to women’s empowerment are allowed to exist, people will go to bed hungry.

 Empowering women entrepreneurs is a process – centred on business, vocational and life skills training – that helps women take control of their finances and speak up and be heard in the home.
-Ultimately it’s about money and power, and making sure women have more of both – to seize their own destinies, make themselves heard and raise the next generation out of poverty.
+Ultimately it’s not just about money but power, and making sure women have more of both – to seize their own destinies, make themselves heard and raise the next generation out of poverty.

 Meet our entrepreneurs

 Beliefs that dictate what they can and can’t do.
 Unwritten rules that dictate where they can and can’t go.
 With 15-plus years’ experience in some of the world’s most challenging contexts, Hand in Hand knows what women entrepreneurs are up against.

 At the very least, our programmes work to address these barriers.
 Sometimes that’s as simple as scheduling training so it doesn’t clash with childcare to create a double-burden.
 Other times, it means providing leadership skills training to help women speak up, overcome challenges and claim the right to make decisions.

 ‘The women I work with face many problems – poverty, little education, inadequate life skills – but by the time they graduate I find them strong and enabled.
 When they start to earn money they improve their position in the family and in society’ – Hand in Hand trainer

 But if addressing the barriers that limit women is good, there’s one thing we like even better: smashing them.
 And to do that, we have to work with men.
 Across our network, nine out of 10 Hand in Hand members are women.
 The rest are their husbands, brothers and sons.
 Increasingly, we’re working with men to change their ideas about women’s contributions to the community and economy, and their own contributions at home.
 Because when the playing field is evened, women can flourish.
 And when women flourish, whole families, communities and economies win.